coreemu/core/doc/devguide.rst

   project.
-* *daemon* - Python modules are found in the :file:`daemon/core` directory, the daemon under :file:`daemon/sbin/core-daemon`, and Python extension modules for Linux Network Namespace support are in :file:`daemon/src`.
+* *daemon* - Python modules are found in the :file:`daemon/core` directory, the daemon under :file:`daemon/sbin/core-daemon`, and Python extension modules for Linux Network Namespace support are in :file:`netns`.
 * *doc* - Documentation for the manual lives here in reStructuredText format.
 * *packaging* - Control files and script for building CORE packages are here.